Meadosc/compare_dictionaries/README.md

 ## Instructions

 1. Edit constants.yaml to point to your s3 bucket.
 You'll need to supply the AWS key to access it as well, but the 'prefix' value is optional.
-2. Either run poetry shell or set up the envoronment in your preferred way
+2. Either run poetry shell or set up the environment in your preferred way
 ```
 poetry shell
 ```
-3. From compare_dictionaries/comp_dict/ run main.py.
-And yes, that should be better, but this is v0.01
+3. From compare_dictionaries/ run main.py.
 ```
-python main.py
+python comp_dict/main.py
 ```

 ## Testing